wdporter/i-am-that-vuepress/5-what-is-born-must-die/readme.md

 **Q:**&ensp;And nothing remains?

 **M:**&ensp;Life remains.
 Consciousness needs a vehicle and an instrument for its manifestation.
-When life produces another body, another knower comes into being.
+When life produces another body, another knower comes into beïng.

 **Q:**&ensp;Is there a causal link between the successive body-knowers or body-minds?